Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 arch - architecture.
 In my case x86_64

-darkwake - responsible for sleep and hibernation.
+darkwake - responsible for sleep mode and hibernation.
 Has 7 modes.
-If the dream does not start by changing the hibernatemode in the terminal, then I recommend using trial and error to find the desired darkwake mode.
+If the dream does not start by changing hibernatemode in the terminal, then I recommend using trial and error to find the desired darkwake mode.

-nvda_drv=1 - activation of the Nvidia webdriver, which we will install a little later.
+nvda_drv=1 - activation of the NVidia web driver, which we will install a little later.
 Choose if you have nVidia.

-We pass to the right subsection.
+Let's go to the right subsection.

 LegacyBiosDefault - for those UEFI BIOSes that have the LegacyBios protocol.